Sowton

 Lawrence Challoner Garratt (1868–1946), OBE, JP, of Bishops Court, dated 1874.

 Sisters Kathleen and Sybil Garratt, of Bishops Court.

 Most of the industrial estate is covered with large retailers, warehousing and distributing, as well as a small number of manufacturers.
 There is also a Park and Ride location for bus services to Exeter city centre.
-For a number of years there has been an office development on the main road which was left incomplete as the economy took a downturn during construction.

 The parish contains Bishop's Court, the medieval palace of the bishops of Exeter.